 Is a database (registry) designed for use in future research considered research?

 Yes.
 If the database/registry is being designed and used for the purposes of future research then even though no research activities are planned per se, this is considered research and also falls under the requirements of HIPAA.
-If the database will be used primarily for clinical care or hospital operations purposes, then prior IRB approval is not required.
-However, any research that intends to use the information from the database would require IRB review and approval.
+If the database will be used primarily for clinical care or hospital operations purposes, then prior IRB review is not required.
+However, any research that intends to use the information from the database would require IRB review.

 Does a case report require prior IRB review?